MODEMS are not used with fiber.

 The AC routers we recommend are all "dual mode" which means they run 2G and 5G at the same time.
 If you lose 5G coverage, your device will automatically connect to the 2G radio - but at low speeds.
 We call this the Speed/Coverage trade-off.

 Some people with larger homes may want more 5G coverage.
 To accomplish this we recommend multiple AC routers placed in strategic locations to optimize coverage.
 Running multiple routers requires careful planning.
 Most homes will not require multiple routers, but it is an option we can offer for uncompromising speed and coverage.

 We advise against using repeaters or network extenders as these devices can cause more problems than they solve.
-We are available to assist with complex home network setups, including optimization and planning for multiple routers.
+We are available to assist with complex home network setups, including optimization and planning for mesh Wi-Fi systems.

 We no longer recommend Apple AirPort Extreme because this product is no longer supported by Apple and listed as end-of-life.
 AirPort Extreme does not properly support IPV6, so it should be avoided.